Non-Compete & Employment Law

 In another case, an employee had been given access to confidential customer lists and other proprietary information during the course of his employment.
 Later, he opted to voluntarily terminate his employment and began working elsewhere.
 A problem arose, however, when he decided to attempt to take our client’s customers with him.
 The employer sued its former employee, alleging unfair competition and breach of contract.
 Our attorneys were successful in protecting the client’s trade secrets and enforcing its non-competition and non-solicitation agreements.

 Several of our clients are health care entities.
 Like so many businesses, each of these entities are responsible for complying with various state and federal mandates concerning their operations, reporting, and other requirements.
 Aside from complying with health care regulations, these clients also have regular needs involving the treatment of employees.
-The Oberheiden Law Group has extensive experience dealing with regulatory compliance both from a health care and employment law perspective.
+Oberheiden, P.C. has extensive experience dealing with regulatory compliance both from a health care and employment law perspective.

 Tens of thousands of harassment claims are filed with EEOC each year.
 Harassment can occur on a variety of grounds, including, harassment on the basis of sex (gender), race, religion, or other status protected by Title VII of the Civil Rights Act of 1964, as amended.
 Some courts have also recognized harassment on the basis of a person’s gender identity or sexual orientation, political beliefs or affiliations, marital status, and personal appearance, among other things.